-A waypoint is a position on the surface of the earth, which MapGazer can display on maps as a simple ‘X’ mark or as an icon (see screenshots).
+A waypoint is a position on the surface of the earth, which MapGazer can display on maps as a simple ‘X’ mark, a dot, or as an icon (see screenshots).
 Waypoints can be recorded by any smartphone with a GPS (Global Positioning System) receiver or by other GPS devices, or can be created using MapGazer or another application.
 Waypoints are saved in GPX (Global Positions eXchange format) files.

 To load a GPX file, use the Marks → Load marks from GPX file menu item (or press the ‘L’ key).
 This will open a dialog which you can use to select the GPX file to open.
-Any marks (tracks, routes, waypoints, and areas) in the file will then immediately be shown on the map (MapGazer will adjust the map view to the centre of the marks, but you may have to change or zoom the map, or move it, for the marks to be in view).
+Any marks (tracks, routes, waypoints, etc.) in the file will then immediately be shown on the map (MapGazer will adjust the map view to the centre of the marks, but you may have to change or zoom the map, or move it, for the marks to be in view).

 To create a waypoint, right-click on the map where you want to position the waypoint and select Add new waypoint from the pop-up menu.
-This will show the new waypoint and also open a Properties Dialog which you can use to set its name, icon, colour, etc. You can adjust (left-click and drag) the position of a waypoint while the dialog is displayed.
+This will show the new waypoint icon and also open a Properties dialog which you can use to set its name, icon, colour, etc. You can adjust (left-click and drag) the position of a waypoint while the dialog is displayed.